vmware/alb-sdk/python/avi/sdk/samples/clone_vs.md

 If the source VIP was auto-allocated, the target can simply inherit the auto-allocation network:

-> -v auto (or -v *)
+> -v *

-(Note: On Linux/Unix/Mac systems, use the `auto` option as `*` would need to be escaped to prevent it being treated as a filename glob)

 ### Specifying public/elastic/floating IP for clouds that support this (e.g. public clouds, OpenStack)

 Separate the public/floating IP using a `;`.
-A static public/floating IP can be specified explicitly, or to auto-allocate a public IP, use the `auto` keyword:
+A static public/floating IP can be specified explicitly, or o auto-allocate a public IP, use the `auto` keyword:

 > -v 10.10.10.0/24;203.0.113.100
 > -v 10.10.10.0/24;auto

 ### Avi Internal IPAM

 When using Avi Internal IPAM for auto-allocation, it may be necessary in some clouds (e.g. NSX-T Cloud) to supply the `-int` parameter to ensure the VsVip is populated with all the correct fields.
-Other clouds (e.g. vCenter Cloud) are more forgiving and generally work without specifying this parameter if there is only a single IPAM subnet specified.
+Other clouds (e.g. vCenter Cloud) are more forgiving and usually work without specifying this parameter.

 ## Special flags